As tourism brightens, Times Square hopes to regain luster

 NEW YORK (AP) — David Cohen has been yearning for a return to the days when business boomed at his family’s souvenir shop in Times Square.

-While tourists have begun returning, foot traffic into Grand Slam New York is still not what it was before the coronavirus pandemic when hordes of global visitors crowded under the canopy of electric billboards just outside his door.
+While tourists have begun returning, foot traffic into Grand Slam souvenirs is still not what it was before the coronavirus pandemic, when hordes of global visitors crowded under the canopy of electric billboards just outside his door.

 But the return of foreign tourists to a place popularly called the crossroads of the world may help hasten recovery for businesses like his — many of them mom-and-pop shops — that collectively employ thousands of people and serve as one of New York City’s most important economic engines.